-The Board has approved an endowment spending policy for pooled investments based on a hybrid formula.
-The objective of this two-pronged approach is to provide support for operations, preserve intergenerational equity, and insulate programming supported by endowment and similar funds from short-term fluctuations in the investment markets.
-The two components are:
+The Board has approved an endowment spending policy for pooled investments based on a rolling tenyear average methodology.
+This approach takes into consideration the long-term effect of total return, spending, university support and inflation.
+The objective of this approach is to provide support for operations, preserve intergenerational equity, and insulate programming supported by endowment and similar funds from short-term fluctuations in the investment markets.